abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Like with sets, the concept of an isomorphism in group theory allows us to identify common groups, like the smallest groups.

-The smallest group is just the trivial group **Z1** that has just one object and no morphisms.
+The smallest group is just the trivial group **Z1** that has just one element.

 ![The smallest group](trivial_group.svg)

-The smallest non-trivial group is the group **Z2** that has two objects and one morphism that goes between them.
+The smallest non-trivial group is the group **Z2** that has two elements.

 ![The smallest non-trivial group](smallest_group.svg)